 Trail Location880 Simmons Rd, Flower Mound, TX 75022 Google Map

-Trail Conditions: The trail status is posted here or more detail on Northshore Trail Facebook .
-The US Army Corps of Engineers and a "trail-side" DORBA Trail Steward Staff keep you updated on any status changes on this website first.
+Trail Conditions: The trail status is posted here AND on Northshore Trail Facebook.
+TRAIL is CLOSED when MUDDY.
+More details on issues on the Facebook page.
+The DORBA Trail Stewards keep you updated on any status changes.
 E-mails are checked on a regular basis and we appreciate reports of any "trail related issues" we can help with, IE. deadfall, flooding, safety, race planning.

-Murrell Park MADD Shelter: From FM 2499, turn west on FM 3040.
+1. Murrell Park MADD Shelter: From FM 2499, turn west on FM 3040.
 Take your first left onto McKamy Creek Road.
 When the road ends at Simmons, turn left, keep going till you enter park.
-At the stop sign at the park entrance (guard shack), turn right, go down road 1/2 mile and turn right on Green Oaks dr, this takes you straight to the trailhead.
+At the stop sign at the park entrance (gatehouse/guardshack), turn right, go down road 1/2 mile and turn right on Green Oaks Drive, this takes you straight to the trailhead.
 MADD shelter is on Google maps for direction.

-Giant Lakeside: From FM 2499, take Lakeside parkway east to traffic circle, stay on Lakeside (left), to next traffic circle turn right on Edgemere Road, bike entrance, Sunset Point boardwalk (Google maps) off Edgemere Road, trail head on left.
-Or go to Giant Lakeside bike shop on Lakeside parkway and get directions.
+2. Lakeside: Address: Edgmere Road.
+From FM 2499, take Lakeside Parkway west to traffic circle, stay on Lakeside (left), to next traffic circle turn right on Edgemere Road, bike entrance, Sunset Point boardwalk (Google maps) off Edgemere Road, trail head on the right.
+Limited parking is on trail side of street.

-Twin Coves Park: Fee to enter park by vehicle Address: Twin Coves Park Rd.
+4. Twin Coves Park: Fee to enter park by vehicle Address: Twin Coves Park Rd.
 (Google Maps) RV park managed by The Town of Flower Mound.
 From FM 2499, turn west on FM 3040.
 Take your first left onto McKamy Creek Road.
 When the road ends at Simmons, turn right.
 Turn left on Wichita Trail.
-The park entrance will be on the left and parking is almost immediately on the left before officially entering pay station.
+The park entrance will be on the left and minimal free parking is almost immediately on the left before officially entering pay station.

 U.S. Army Corp of Engineers(USACE)